knu/noreferrer/README.md

 MobileSafari and Chrome already support this feature but IE, Firefox and Opera do not.

+This package contains two variants of

-This piece of JavaScript tries to emulate the feature on those browsers without native support for the noreferrer link type.
+piece of JavaScript tries to emulate the feature on those browsers without native support for the noreferrer link type.

 Requirements
 ------------

-Currently there is only one version available that is based on the prototype.js framework.
+* noreferrer.js depends on:

-* prototype.js
+    * prototype.js 1.6 or later

-Versions for other popular frameworks such as jQuery will follow later.
+* jquery.noreferrer.js depends on:

+    * jQuery 1.2 or later

 Compatibility
 -------------